kparc/bcc/d/sidenotes.md

 5. an important change compared to the original is that `K`, which is traditionally disguised as `unsigned char*` pointer, is redefined as `unsigned long long`, which doesn't depend on the pointer size of target architecture.
 For the most part, this change does not impact the code at all.

-6. the parser and object code emitter are split into two separate files, `p.c` and `b.c` respectively, to save on scrolling, to better separate concerns and narrow down static globals.
+6. the parser and object code emitter are split into two separate files, `p.c` and `b.c` respectively, to save on scrolling, to better separate concerns and isolate globals.

 7. since `K` is not a true struct, its members are addressed using so called *accessors*, defined in `a.h` along with more accessors, convenience macros and other sugar designed to keep the code compact: